bluegenes/MakeMyTranscriptome/README.md

 ### Quick Start Guide:

 MMT is a convenience tool that runs a number of bioinformatics tools in an automated fashion.
 In order to use it, you'll have to download these other tools, and put these into your PATH.
-If you're working on an Ubuntu Amazon Web Services machine, MMT can download the tools for you (coming soon. temporary instructions [here](Using Amazon EC2)).
-If not, see the [Installation Guide](Install tools used by MMT) for details.
+If you're working on an Ubuntu machine with root access, MMT can download the tools for you (coming soon).
+Instructions [here](Install tools used by MMT)).

 Once you have installed the required tools, cd into the MakeMyTranscriptome directory and run:
 ```